Islanders-Lightning stream: NHL Stanley Cup Eastern Conference Final

-NBC’s coverage of the 2020 Stanley Cup Playoffs continues with Sunday’s Eastern Conference Final matchup between the Islanders and Lightning.
-Coverage begins at 3 p.m.
-ET on NBC.
+NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Tuesday’s Eastern Conference Final matchup between the Islanders and Lightning.
+Coverage begins at 8 p.m.
+ET on NBCSN.
 Watch the Islanders-Lightning stream on the NBC Sports app by clicking here.

-After Tampa scored the late go-ahead goal in Game 2, in Game 3 it was the Islanders’ turn to deliver a late tiebreaking goal.
-New York blew a 3-1 lead in the third period, but Brock Nelson scored the eventual game-winner with 3:25 to go to give the Isles their first win of the series, and snap the Bolts’ six-game win streak.
+Tampa trailed for all of 15 seconds in Game 4 as Blake Coleman and Ondrej Palat responded to Brock Nelson’s second-period goal by scoring 12 seconds apart to give the Lightning the lead for good.
+Brayden Point scored in the third, followed by Patrick Maroon‘s empty-netter goal to complete the victory.

-Nelson was the victim of two big hits in Game 2, taking a late hit from behind from Alex Killorn, and then later taking an unpenalized cross check to the back of the head from Barclay Goodrow.
-Game 3 brought some poetic justice for the Isles.
-While Killorn got suspended, Nelson was the hero with his late game-winner.
-Then, on the faceoff after Jean-Gabriel Pageau’s empty-net goal a couple minutes later, Matt Martin fought Goodrow and threw him down to the ice.
+The Lightning are 8-0 all-time when leading a series 3-1, including clinching in Game 5 in seven of those previous eight instances.

 [NBC 2020 STANLEY CUP PLAYOFF HUB]